Posterior-ia/pymc_experiments/README.md

 ### Project management

 `uv` is a project manager that works in a similar way to `poetry`.
-For instance, you can add or delete a dependence with the following
+For example, you can add or delete a dependence with the following
 commands:

 ```bash